mynk-tmr/notes/ReactJS/Beginner.md

 ```

+## State

+State is a component’s memory.

+- declared using `useState()` Hook which return
+	- a[0] -> current state
+	- a[1] -> setter function to update state & trigger re-rendering
+- when state changes, component is destroyed & recreated with **latest** value from useState
+- Internally, React matches `useState pairs` of a component by their *order*.
+- State is *private* to component

+Read [Choosing the State Structure](https://react.dev/learn/choosing-the-state-structure) for more tips.

 Props and state are both plain JavaScript objects.
-Props get passed to the component (similar to function parameters) whereas state is managed within the component (similar to variables declared within a function).
+Props get passed to the component whereas state is managed within the component.

 ## Conditional Rendering